 5. Try Kwik-Hang Curtain Rod Brackets

 Finding stylish, durable window treatments for renters is hard.
 Luckily, Kwik-Hang curtain rod brackets were designed with the best of both worlds in mind.

 Simply tap them into the top of the window trim, and you’re ready to hang your curtains.
 No screws or drill needed.
 And with four color options, you can select one that matches your apartment decor.

 Kwik-Hang brackets can hold up to twenty pounds, are reusable and easily removable.
 Plus, at less than $12 for a pair of curtain rod brackets, you get a simple, beautiful and affordable solution.

+And to complete the look, try Kwik-Hang’s no-drill curtain holdbacks which feature the same patented, damage-free technology as the brackets!
 Don’t let restrictions of your rental agreement keep you from having the home that you want.
-Try Kwik-Hang today.